Report: NFPA's "Fatal work injuries caused by exposure to electricity in 2020"

 Author: Richard Campbell

-- 80% of fatal injuries from direct exposure to electricity occurred while workers were engaged in constructing, repairing, or cleaning activities.
+- Slightly more than three in five (645) fatal injuries from direct exposure to electricity occurred while workers were engaged in constructing, repairing, or cleaning activities.

 - One-third (33%) of the fatal injuries occurred at a private resident while another 31 percent took place at an industrial site.

 - Almost three in five injuries (56%) were caused by direct exposure to electricity, defined as injuries caused by direct contact with the power source, such as direct contact with a live electrical wire or when the victim is struck by an electrical arc.